CapraLab/cosmis/README.md

 ### cosmis-scores
 The `cosmis-scores` folder constains precomputed scores for all 16,533 proteins of the human reference proteome currently covered by the framework.

-### scripts
+### helpers
-The `scripts` folder contains all scripts written in Python that were called to obtain processed datasets in the `mapping-files` folder.
+The `helpers` folder contains utility scripts written in Python that were called to obtain processed datasets in the `mapping-files` folder.

 ### structures
 The `structures` folder contains all protein structure in the PDB format based on which COSMIS scores were computed.

 ### supplementary-data
 The `supplementray-data` folder contains all supplementary tables referred to in the published COSMIS paper.

+### scripts
+The `scripts` folder contains the main application scripts that can be run to compute COSMIS scores depending on use cases.

 ## Using the COSMIS framework
 It is recommended that interested users of the COSMIS framework download precomputed COSMIS scores from this repository.
 However, should you need to run COSMIS using custom-built protein structural models, or to compute COSMIS scores based on protein-protein complexes, please follow the steps below.
 Also note that we are in the process of repackaging COSMIS into an installable Python package, please check later for updates.